If you could address only one nutrient deficiency in most cases of nutrient-deficiency hair loss, the answer is usually: iron (Scalp Care & Routine).

 Think of iron as a foundation material.

 If the foundation is unstable, everything above is affected.
-Once the foundation is repaired, the structure still needs time to build gradually.
+Once the foundation is repaired, the structure still needs time to be built gradually.

 If you’re managing nutrient-deficiency hair loss, remember:

-Iron is the first priority, but hair recovery never relies on a single nutrient.
+Iron is the first priority, but hair recovery never relies on a single nutrient (Evavitae Root Fortifying Hair Essence).